 The ponytail is one of the most versatile hairstyles out there.
 Even on your wedding day, you can take this style to the next level by adding a few glamorous details.
 For an ultra-flattering look, be sure to create lots of volume at the crown of your head.
 Use hair extensions to give the ponytail extra thickness, and cover any hair elastics or pins by wrapping a piece of hair around it.
 The bonus of a ponytail is that there’s no hair to hide or distract from your make-up, and you can show off a pair of gorgeous statement earrings too.

-12. Bridal Side Braid
+6. Side Braid

-13. Bridal Loose Waves
+7. Loose Waves

 Loose waves are the ideal hairstyle for brides planning a beach wedding.
 They also suit those with naturally long and thick hair with a wavy texture.
 To make the most of the style, dust your roots with volumizing powder and use a finishing spray to prevent your waves from getting fluffy.
 Loose waves also look beautiful when paired with hair accessories like clips, flowers, and headbands.
 Another popular choice is a half-up style with loose waves underneath.

-14. Bridal Ballerina Bun
+8. Ballerina Bun

 A popular bridal style in the early 2000s, the ballerina bun is coming back.
 That’s because this chic hairstyle is classically elegant and puts your make-up in the spotlight.
 It suits those with oval face shapes and high cheekbones.
-It draws the eye up, so it’s the perfect partner to a bold eye make-up look.
+It draws the eye up, so it’s the perfect partner for a bold eye makeup look.
 It’s also a great bridal choice if you want to show off your jewelry, such as a statement pair of earrings or a diamond choker, as your hair won’t hide them.
-Many brides choose to pair this hairstyle with a ballet-inspired gown, too – but make sure you don’t go too heavy on the tulle as you don’t want to look like you’re wearing a costume.
+Many brides choose to pair this hairstyle with a ballet-inspired gown, too – but make sure you don’t go too heavy on the tulle, as you don’t want to look like you’re wearing a costume.

-Old Hollywood glamour never goes out of style, and a gorgeous vintage hair down hairstyle is also super flattering on all face shapes.
+Old Hollywood glamour never goes out of style, and a gorgeous vintage hairstyle is also super flattering on all face shapes.
 Also known as Golden Age waves, the look is polished, chic, and sexy without being overtly retro.
 The key elements are the side parting and smooth, structured waves.
-Add a classic 1950s red lip, and voila, you’re a bombshell bride.
+Add a classic 1950s red lip, and you’re a bombshell bride.

-18. Low Bun Bridal Hairstyle
+12. Low Bun

 The low bun is sleek and chic.
 That makes it ideal for brides who want a modern, on-trend hairstyle to go with their equally understated gown.
 Pearls are one of the significant trends in hair accessories this season and make a great addition to a low bun hairstyle.
 Because all your hair is pulled back, it’s also important to remember that all eyes will be on your face.
 As a result, glowing skin and perfect makeup are essential when wearing a low bun.